 Click the Manage BIS Settings button on the Bathymetry toolbar.

 The Manage BIS Settings dialog box appears.
-The settings for your active BIS geodatabase are shown in this dialog box.
+The settings for your active BIS geodatabase are shown in the dialog box.

-- Click the ellipsis button (…) next to the metadata schema that contains the field you want to retire.
+- Click the ellipsis button (…) next to the appropriate option to configure the schema for either the extended or collection metadata.

 Right-click the field you want to retire and click Retire.

-Even if your field was previously marked as searchable, it will no longer appear in the Manage Collections and Add Bathymetry dialog boxes or the Explore Bathymetry and Compose Surface windows.
+If your field was previously marked as searchable, in addition to no longer appearing in the Manage Collections and Add Bathymetry dialog boxes, it will now also no longer appear in the Explore Bathymetry or Compose Surface windows.

 - Close ArcMap.